HuitingFENG/PROJECT_StudentSystem/README.md

 Copy this directory into another new directory to make changes and to git push to our own github repository

     cp -R ./FullStackApp ./AppBackEnd
+Remove the old backend repository

+    rm FullStackApp
 Set up Intellij: settings -> build tool -> choose maven -> apply Install maven if necessary

     brew install maven
-Build the java application with maven
+Go to the directory AppBackEnd and build the java application with maven

     mvn clean package
 Create a new database named fullstack and a new table named student on MySQL Workbench